-The New York State Library is part of a nationwide network of Foundation Center Cooperating Collections.
-These are funding resource centers located across the United States and abroad.
+The New York State Library is part of a nationwide network of Foundation Center Funding Information Network.
+This funding information network is located across the United States and abroad.
 The Foundation Center disseminates current information on foundation and corporate giving through its publications and services available at these sites.

 Foundation Center publications and databases form the core of the collection.
 They include:

 - Proposal writing guides

 The Library also purchases additional resources for fund raising research.
 These include handbooks and texts about proposal writing, grants to individuals, nonprofit management and trustee boards, and various books about fundraising and development.
 Federal and state fundraising resources are available, as are magazines and newspapers written for the grants professional.